Servicemen / Servicewomen: Free.....family members not included

 If you are wanting to tour both the Bellevue Underground Mine and the Frank Slide Interpretive Centre, you may book both locations at the Frank Slide Interpretive Centre via http://www.history.alberta.ca/frankslide/educationprograms/educationprograms.aspx

 Who is the mine tour suitable for?

-• The Bellevue Underground Mine tour is family friendly and both stroller and wheel chair accessible.
+• The Bellevue Underground Mine tour is family friendly and both stroller and wheelchair accessible.
 Our Heritage Interpreters are trained to give the most appropriate tour based on the group dynamics.
 This ensures that all audiences will receive meaningful and enjoyable information and accommodations.

 Although it is a walking tour, the mine path is extremely easy to walk on and the tunnels are wide open.
 There is little to no slope in the ground and it is a leveled gravel/dirt path.
-The tunnels vary in height (lowest point is ~12 feet high, highest point is ~21 feet high) and width (narrowest point is ~20 feet across, widest point is ~25 feet across).
+The tunnels vary in height (lowest point is ~12 feet high, the highest point is ~21 feet high) and width (the narrowest point is ~20 feet across, widest point is ~25 feet across).
 There aren’t any crouching/ducking/claustrophobic situations while on the tour.

 How long does a mine tour last?

 • The mine tour lasts roughly an hour (~15 minutes in the exhibit room, ~45 minutes underground in the mine).

 Pre-booked groups are scheduled during a 1.5-hour time slot to accommodate time for arrival, washroom use, gear up with the helmets and lamps, orientation, ungearing at the end of the tour, and plastic wrapping souvenir pieces of coal.
 (E.G., a group may be pre-booked from 10:00 AM – 11:30 AM, but they will still only have an hour-long tour.)